-Casey is legal assistant.
+Casey is our Intake Director and Client Advocate.
 She resides with her husband and three children in Tampa, Florida, where she and her family suffered exposure to toxic mold in Military Housing.
 It has since been her mission to help others in similar circumstances.
 She also spends her time advocating for special needs and ADA accommodations.

 I am a fierce advocate and a creative litigator.
 That combination has led to victories for my clients in and out of the courtroom, ranging from $1127 to $600 million in a single case.

 I've been there.